rainyrecursion/java-tutorial/tutorial.md

 	counter += 1; // every time an animal is created, increase the number of animals by 1 }

-    public int getCounter() { // getter method for variable counter return counter;
+    public static int getCounter() { // getter method for variable counter return counter;
     }

-    public int getAge() { // used in the next example return age;
+    public int getAge() { // used in the next code snippet return age;
     }
 }